Silas Scarboro

-Silas Scarboro (died August 7, 1907) was an American politician and physician from Maryland.
+Silas Scarboro (May 5, 1827 – August 7, 1907) was an American politician and physician from Maryland.
 He served as a member of the Maryland House of Delegates, representing Harford County in 1878 and 1882.

 Early life

-Silas Scarboro was born in Scarboro, Harford County, Maryland.
-He graduated from the University of Maryland.
+Silas Scarboro was born on May 5, 1827, in Scarboro, Harford County, Maryland, to Letitia (née Warner) and Samuel Scarboro.
+He attended common schools and the academy in Unionville, Chester County, Pennsylvania.
+He taught for a few years.
+He studied medicine under Professor Dunbar and graduated from the University of Maryland School of Medicine with a Doctor of Medicine in 1857.

 Career

-Scarboro served as assistant surgeon of the 2nd Maryland Infantry of the Union Army during the Civil War.
-He joined the regiment on February 4, 1863.
+On February 4, 1863, Scarboro entered the 2nd Maryland Infantry as an assistant surgeon of the Union Army during the Civil War.
+The regiment joined the Ninth Army Corps and he was transferred to Kentucky in April 1863.
 He was in charge of Camp Nelson.
-He resigned on July 21, 1864.
+On May 1, 1864, the regiment joined the Army of the Potomac.
+He was present at the Battle of Cold Harbor and the Siege of Petersburg.
+Following some illnesses, he resigned on July 21, 1864, and received an honorable discharge.
+He then returned to his home in Maryland and worked as a physician.

 Scarboro was a Democrat.
+From 1869 to 1875, he was county school commissioner.
 He served as a member of the Maryland House of Delegates, representing Harford County in 1878 and 1882.
 He also served as school commissioner of Harford County.

-Scarboro practiced medicine.
-He retired in 1887 due to injury.
+Scarboro broke both legs in 1887 when thrown from a sleigh, forcing him to retire from his medical practice in 1887.

 Personal life

-Scarboro had two daughters and one son, Mrs. J. Sprigg Poole, Bertha and Harold.
+Scarboro married Kate Bishop of Baltimore on May 12, 1859.
+They had two daughters and one son, Georgia (who married J. Sprigg Poole), Bertha and Harold.
+His wife died in 1872.
 His son was the editor of Towson News.

-Scarboro broke both legs in 1887 when thrown from a sleigh, forcing him to retire.
+He was affiliated with the Protestant Episcopal Church.
 He was a Quaker.

 Scarboro died on August 7, 1907, at the age of 80, in Towson.
 He was buried at Broad Creek Friends' Meeting House Cemetery.